 He has broad methodological interests in the analysis of longitudinal data, particularly for data science and causal inference.
 His policy interests include urban analytics, open data, and the collection, evaluation, and communication of official statistics.

-Auerbach served as a science policy fellow at the American Statistical Association.
+Auerbach is the 2024-2025 president of the Washington Statistical Society and previously served as the 2020-2021 science policy fellow of the American Statistical Association.
 He was also a researcher at the Center for Urban Research at the City University of New York and an analyst for New York City’s legislature, the City Council.